 Build Update #6 - Final Preparations for Pikorua’s Maiden Voyage

 We’re thrilled to announce that the build phase is finally complete!
-After several rounds of quality checks, adjustments, and installations, the boat is ready for its maiden voyage.
-However, there have been some last-minute updates.
-The solar panels initially installed developed de-lamination issues, which compromised their longevity and performance.
-After careful evaluation, they have been replaced with more durable panels that are used by other manufacturers (including HH Catamarans) so we feel a lot more confident now.
+The yard has assured us the boat has been tested and is fit for purpose so the boat is officially ready for its maiden voyage.
+Nothing like a bit of last-minute drama with the solar panels though.
+We swapped them out after learning they might only last as long as a wet napkin in a rainstorm.
+They have been replaced with more durable panels that are used by other manufacturers (including HH Catamarans) so we feel a lot more confident now.

-In the last visit we noticed spray coming over the bows at higher speeds or in choppier conditions, so we asked for spray deflectors to be added.
-Deflectors are designed to channel water away from the hull, minimizing the amount of spray reaching the deck.
-By reducing the amount of water coming over the bow, they help keep the deck drier, enhancing visibility and safety for anyone on board, as less spray means fewer distractions for the crew and passengers.
+We also noticed in the last boat yard visit that spray was coming over the bows at higher speeds or in choppier conditions so we asked for spray deflectors to be added.
+Deflectors are designed to channel water away from the hull, minimizing the amount of spray reaching the deck and enhancing visibility and safety for anyone on board.
 It's hard to make these look sleek and aerodynamic, but Eric & Mark came up with a design that looks great in our opinion.

 Why We Registered Pikorua Under a State Flag